sifatullahsu/mongoose-query-builder/README.md

 # Mongoose Query Maker

 Mongoose Query Maker is a powerful tool for MongoDB with Mongoose that simplifies and enhances database querying.
 It provides a wide range of features for filtering, pagination, field selection, and population, making it easier to work with your MongoDB data.
+It seamlessly integrates with Mongoose for a smooth development experience.

 ## Features